maersux/twitch-bot/README.md

 ## 🤝 Contributing

-Contributions, bug reports, and feature requests are welcome:

-Open an issue
+Got an idea, found a bug, or want to add a new feature?
+Contributions are always welcome!

+### How to contribute:

-Fork the repository
+- 🔧 Fork the repo

-Create a feature branch
+- 🌿 Create a feature branch
+- 📝 Make your changes and commit
+- ✅ Submit a pull request

+Thanks for helping make this bot template better